 - Pour off all but 2 teaspoons of fat from the pan and add the onions.
 Sauté them for 3 minutes, until lightly browned, and add them to the slow cooker.
 In the slow cooker, mix together the barbecue sauce, beef broth, honey and mustard.
 Add the parsnips, browned beef and the cooked onions to the slow cooker and stir to combine.

-- Add the beer to the slow cooker, and cook on low for 6 to 8 hours, until the meat is tender.
+- Add the beer to the slow cooker, and cook on low for 6 hours, until the meat is tender.
 Serve hot, with noodles.